skycoin/skycoin/INTEGRATION.md

 * [Skycoin CLI Godoc](https://godoc.org/github.com/skycoin/skycoin/src/api/cli)

 *Note*: The CLI interface will be deprecated and replaced with a better one in the future.

+The wallet APIs in the REST API operate on wallets loaded from and saved to `~/.skycoin/wallets`.
+Use the CLI tool to perform seed generation and transaction signing outside of the Skycoin node.

+The Skycoin node's wallet APIs can be disabled with `-disable-wallet-api`.

+For a node used to support another application, it is recommended to use the REST API for blockchain queries and disable the wallet APIs, and to use the CLI tool for wallet operations (seed and address generation, transaction signing).

 <!-- MarkdownTOC autolink="true" bracket="round" -->